A bowl of authentic & Original Pancit Malabon topped with shrimp, eggs, and chicharron

 • Start by bringing a cup of water to a gentle boil over medium heat.
 Once you see those bubbling bubbles, it’s time to add in your shrimp – don’t forget to take off the heads first!
 Let them dance in the water for about 1 to 2 minutes until they turn a beautiful, vibrant color.

 • Once they’re ready, scoop them out with a slotted spoon and set them aside to cool.
-Soon enough, you’ll be peeling those delightful morsels and ready to enjoy!
+Soon enough, you’ll be peeling those delightful morsels and ready to enjoy them!
 Remember to save the tasty liquid left in the pot!
 Remember to save the tasty liquid left in the pot!

 • Heat one tablespoon of oil in a saucepan over normal heat.
 Add the Tinapa flakes and cook, stirring regularly, until they are light brown, which should take one to two minutes.
 Remove the flakes from the pan and set them aside.